Jake1510/ooip-tutorial-library/docs/features/TextLists.md

 ![Insert POU](/ooip-tutorial-library/private/images/TextLists/add-list.png){ width=500 }

 ### Adding Entries
-Double-click the text list to open it.
-Then start adding rows.
+Simply double-click on the text list in your device tree to open it and start adding rows.

 Each entry has:

 ID - A string used in your code to look up the description